-Vocational Rehabilitation is a workers’ compensation benefit in Maryland that provides assistance in re-entering the workforce, if you cannot return to your former job as a result of work-related injury .
-A specialist in vocational rehabilitation provides services that may include testing, job placement, vocational counseling, on the job training and retraining to the injured worker to enable them to return to work.
+Vocational Rehabilitation is a workers’ compensation benefit in Maryland that provides assistance in re-entering the workforce, if you cannot return to your former job as a result of work-related injury.
+You will be assigned a voc rehab counselor – a specialist in vocational rehabilitation.
+He or she will provide services that may include testing, job placement, vocational counseling, on the job training and maybe even retraining.

 Am I a candidate for vocational rehabilitation?

-If the insurer agrees you need rehabilitation, or if it is ordered over their objections, you will be assigned to a vocational rehabilitation counselor.
-It is important that you first have approval from the insurer or Commission to receive rehabilitation services.
+If the insurer agrees you need rehabilitation, or if it is ordered by the Workers’ Compensation Commission over their objections, you will be assigned to a vocational rehabilitation counselor.
 If the insurer has refused to provide vocational rehabilitation services, you or your attorney may request a hearing before a Commissioner who will decide if the services are appropriate.

 What is the vocational rehabilitation process?

 There are several steps in this process.
 First, you will usually meet with the assigned vocational rehabilitation counselor.
 That will usually occur in my office.
 The counselor will interview you about your past work history, skills, hobbies, and personal interests.
 They may do some testing.

 Second, the voc counselor will develop a plan that includes several jobs they are targeting for you.
 You have the chance to participate in the development of this plan, and I strongly encourage you to do so.
 It is your future we are talking about, after all.